vivliostyle/vivliostyle-pub/README.md

 Try Vivliostyle Pub (Alpha version): https://vivliostyle-pub-develop.vercel.app/

-**Note:** Currently it is working only in Chrome desktop browser.
-There are known [issues](https://github.com/vivliostyle/vivliostyle-pub/issues) that it will not work in Safari, Firefox and mobile browsers.
+**Note:** Currently it is tested only in Chrome desktop browser.
+There are known [issues](https://github.com/vivliostyle/vivliostyle-pub/issues).

 ## Development